-Two fellowship appointments recently were announced with the selection of Evan Blackwell and Martha Samaniego Calderón as the 2021-22 Onstead Institute fellows.
+Two fellowship appointments recently were announced with the selection of Evan Blackwell, Martha Samaniego Calderón and Julie Do as the 2021-22 Onstead Institute fellows.

 The Jo Ann (Jody) and Dr. Charles O. Onstead Institute for Education in the Visual Arts and Design collaborates with the Amon Carter Museum, CVAD Galleries and Meadows Museum to provide rewarding experiences in art education to CVAD students.
 A fellowship is a monetary award given to a scholar to pay for their academic pursuits — typically a merit-based scholarship for advanced study of an academic subject.